xiam2359/summer-plan/stay-home/procrastinate/truth/zero/zero.md

-You had failed to hand in the assisgnment so you recieve i huge zero.
+You had failed to hand in the assisgnment so you recieve a huge zero.
 The End